Getting Started

 outDir: 'react-app',

-bootstrapVite: true,
+bootstrapVite: false,

 },